Ashish Shah

 Ashish Shah.

-Shah is enthusiastic and energized about being involved with the School of Engineering and Applied Sciences.
-He is the Chair of the Department of Biomedical Engineering’s industrial advisory board, and is looking forward to helping our students.
-A UB alum, Shah has a PhD and MS in Electrical Engineering with a focus on plasma processes and coatings.
+Shah remains actively involved with the University at Buffalo’s School of Engineering and Applied Sciences.
+He serves as Chair of the Department of Biomedical Engineering’s Industrial Advisory Board and continues his long-standing service on the Dean’s Advisory Council.
+A proud UB alumnus, Shah holds both a PhD and MS in electrical engineering, with a specialization in plasma processes and coatings.
+His passion for mentoring and supporting the next generation of engineers continues to inspire.

 Shah joined the Dean’s Advisory Council in 2012.